What is Estrogen Dominance?

 Conservative estimates state that between 12 and 25 percent of American adults have non-alcoholic fatty liver disease.
 This disease, caused by diet and effectively treated if caught early on, can result in elevated estrogen (estradiol) levels due to the impaired functioning of it, and it can result in hypogonadism (low testosterone production).

 RAW Forest Foods developed Peak Performance Estrogen Detox to offer customers a holistic, integrative product to address multiple causes of estrogen dominance as well as promote effective and safe estrogen detoxification.
-To learn more about Peak Performance Estrogen Detox, please visit its product page or the downloadable and printable quick-facts PDF.
+To learn more about Peak Performance Estrogen Detox, please visit its product page.